HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-glm-script.md

 ---

-## Step-by-Step Guide to SPM Scripting
+## Beginner Guide to SPM Scripting

 ### 1. Start with the SPM GUI